ossf/scorecard/README.md

 |---------|------------------------|--------------------------------|--------------------------------|---------------------------------------------------------------------------|
 ```

+##### Showing Maintainers Annotations (Experimental)

+To see the maintainers annotations for each check, use the `--show-annotations` option.

+For more information on how to configure annotations or what are the available annotations, see [the configuration doc](config/README.md).

 ##### Using a GitLab Repository

 To run Scorecard on a GitLab repository, you must create a [GitLab Access Token](https://gitlab.com/-/profile/personal_access_tokens) with the following permissions: